Headstarter-Workshops/headstarter-basic-app/README.md

 The following **bonus** features are implemented:

-- [X] Splashcreen when app is launched
+- [X] Splashscreen when app is launched

 ## Video Walkthrough